csci7135-f25/project-dakota-pppa/README.md

     └── talk.pdf
 ```

 My project has no implementation.
-The paper and talk pdf files in the appropriate locations.
+The paper and talk pdf files are in the appropriate locations.

 ## Assignment